 Dafna Maimon’s work can be described as a series of rebellious emotional landscapes; something they depict, but also something that they are.

-The synthesis behind my artistic practice is aimed toward the reordering of social codes under capitalist consumption in order to re-channel the agency of the individual toward autonomy and to demand a space for closure.
-My work, in particular, deconstructs patriarchal structures and plays with them through exaggeration, substitution, re-contextualization and détournement, allowing individuals to find new ways to make the most of their lives and sense of self.
-This can manifest in the creation of anything from performative mini-institutions of their own, in which audiences can participate for several days, or “directed-experiences” lasting a few hours, to immersive performances, films or installations that generate space for reflection, stillness and catharsis.
+Her artistic practice is concerned with the reordering of social codes under capitalist consumption in order to re-channel the agency of the individual toward autonomy and to demand a space for closure.
+Maimon’s work, in particular, deconstructs patriarchal structures and plays with them through exaggeration, substitution, re-contextualization and détournement, allowing individuals to find new ways to make the most of their lives and sense of self.
+This process can manifest in the creation of anything from performative mini-institutions of their own, in which audiences can participate for several days, or “directed-experiences” lasting a few hours, to immersive performances, films or installations that generate space for reflection, stillness and catharsis.

-My work further addresses the absurdity of the contemporary demand for individuals to be happy, while they are simultaneous sold a never ending need for self-improvement.
-Humor is herein used as a device to rupture and re-route the ways we are made to desire in consumer societies.
-My work tries to define this conflict while simultaneously offering open-source alternatives to deal with this fragmented contemporary condition.
-As such, these alternatives require making works that engage with small-scale communities, and entails an immersive, anthropological and psychological research into expressions of both individual and communal sensibilities of belonging.
+Maimon’s work further highlights the absurdity of the contemporary demand for individuals to be happy, while they are simultaneous sold a never ending need for self-improvement.
+Humor is herein used as a strategy to rupture and re-route the ways one is made to desire in consumer societies.
+In trying to define this conflict, Maimon’s work simultaneously offers open-source alternatives to deal with this distorting condition.
+As such, these alternatives require making works that engage with small-scale communities, entailing an immersive, anthropological and psychological research into expressions of both individual and communal sensibilities of belonging.

 Ultimately, these primarily performative and cinematic works tell illogical and at times absurd human stories touching upon themes such as trauma, memory, play, empathy, family, self-maximalization, and self-awareness in the digital age.